 But if you are like, you probably didn’t bring any food or equipment for a day of barbecue.
 That’s okay, too, because there are a few cafes and restaurants at the north end of the beach.

 If you want to come back to Lamma Island and stay overnight, the majority of accommodations are located at Hung Shing Yeh Beach.
 Check Agoda for current rates and reviews.

 When you have enough fun in the sun at Hung Shing Yeh Beach, continue on Lamma Island Family Trail.

 Along the way, there are two local places that serve a traditional Chinese dessert: Tofu Fa.
 Tofu Fa is a silky tofu pudding with a light gingery syrup.

-The first Tofu Fa stop (don’t know the name) is a small little local shop.
+The first Tofu Fa shop (don’t know the name) is a small little local shop.
 They also serve beef brisket noodles too.

 I tried the tofu dessert from the second place called Tofu Garden (Ah For Tofu Fa), which is further up the road, across from Tai Wan Tsuen Playground.
 It was really good!
 It brought back many of my childhood memories when I grew up near Kowloon City.

 There is another beach that you might want to explore.
 At Tofu Garden, you will see a road facing south.
 The road will lead you to a small beach called Lamma Power Station Beach.
 You’ll get a closer view of the chimneys.

 Many villages of Lamma Island

 As you continue on the Lamma Island Family Trail, you will come across many small villages.
 Each of them has little rustic houses, with local shops selling soft drinks and snacks, and some of them even have shops selling handmade gifts, etc.